 The only problem is, most conventional aerosol dry shampoo brands contain toxic ingredients that are known to cause or contribute to allergic reactions, fertility problems, cancer, and more.

 This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our ingredient standards.
+We only make honest recommendations.
+Featured Image Credit: Rahua

-Our Favorite Natural Dry Shampoos at a Glance:
+Our Favorite Safe & Natural Dry Shampoos at a Glance:

-+ even more natural dry shampoos try out are listed below.
++ even more natural dry shampoos to try out are listed below.

-First of All: How Does Dry Shampoo Clean Your Hair?
-(Hint: It Doesn’t)
+First of All: How Does Dry Shampoo Work?

 Dry shampoo works in two primary ways: